 FARA members can get additional information in the Members FAQ page contained in the Members Only Section of this site.

+What Is FARA?
 The False Alarm Reduction Association is an association primarily of persons employed by government and public safety agencies in charge of, or working in, False Alarm Reduction Units.

-Visit the about us page for more information.
+Why Should I Join FARA?
 FARA members enjoy numerous benefits including access to newsletters, and publications, opportunities to network, ability to give input through participation in conferences and committees and access to training and certification programs.
 Visit the member benefits page for more information.

-- For a Burglar Alarm: According to the FARA Model Burglar Alarm Ordinance, a “False Alarm means an Alarm Dispatch Request to a law enforcement agency, when the responding law enforcement officer finds no evidence of a criminal offense or attempted criminal offense after having completed a timely investigation of the Alarm Site.”
+What Is A False Alarm?
+For a Burglar Alarm: According to the FARA Model Burglar Alarm Ordinance, a “False Alarm means an Alarm Dispatch Request to a law enforcement agency, when the responding law enforcement officer finds no evidence of a criminal offense or attempted criminal offense after having completed a timely investigation of the Alarm Site.”

 For a Fire Alarm: According to the FARA Model Fire Alarm Ordinance, a “False Fire Alarm means the activation of any Fire Alarm System which results in a response by the fire department and which is caused by the negligence or intentional misuse of the Fire Alarm System by the Owner, its employees, agents or any other activation of a Fire Alarm System not caused by heat, smoke or fire, exclusive of a Nuisance Fire Alarm.”

+What Is In The Members Only Items?
 The “Members Only” items of the FARA web site are designed to provide access to certain material that is not open to the general public.
 Items such as membership lists, past newsletters, Board of Directors meeting minutes, and publications, to name a few, are available only to False Alarm Reduction Association members as part of their dues payment.
 If you are a member and would like access to the “Members Only” items please email firstname.lastname@example.org or call us at 301-519-9237.